319 North Graham-Hopedale Road Burlington, NC 27217

 Corona Virus Relief Fund

 If you are want more information regarding the Corona Virus Relief Fund and qualifications needed visit the Agency Announcements page.

 In an effort to keep our community safe from COVID-19, new procedures will be implemented to maintain social distancing guidelines and prevent large groups from gathering in our agency lobbies.
-We are out of funding for the Crisis Intervention Program (CIP).
-Applications for the Low Income Energy Assistance Program (LIEAP) are being accepted.
+We are out of funding for the Crisis Intervention Program (CIP) and applications for the Low Income Energy Assistance Program (LIEAP) are not being accepted at this time.

 The following procedures are in place:

 - Energy applications and interviews will not be conducted face-to-face.